fauzigo/brewingthing/README.md

 # brewingthing

-Thing to check on brewing session temperatures
+Thing to check on brewing sessions temperatures

-Comprised by a raspberry pi with a DHT22 and a DS18B20 sensors connected to the raspberry GPIO board, we intend to check on temperatures related to brewing sessions.
+Comprised by a raspberry pi with a DHT22 and a DS18B20 sensors connected to the raspberry's GPIO board.
+We intend to check on temperatures related to brewing sessions.
 Temperature of the wort, and temperature and humidity of the environment, and show up the information in a browser through Flask.

+Additionally, the application collect external weather information through wttr.in.
+Currently, nothing external is shown up in the browser, but might at some point.

 ## How to